-- 1. Candidates must obtain an average of 70% or better (Grade A) in the written courses and a mark of 70% or better in the research paper to qualify for a distinction. - 2.
-Oral examinations are available to students in this programme under the Regulations for Graduate Diplomas and Degrees (with effect from August 2014).
-However, only ONE Oral Supplemental will be offered to Master's students who fail with a mark of 45% 49%.
+2. Oral examinations are available to students in this programme under the Regulations for Graduate Diplomas and Degrees However, only ONE Oral Supplemental will be offered to Master's students who fail with a mark of 45% - 49%.
 Having been given an oral, a student may attain only a passing grade.